Mad-as-a-Hatter13/Biostats_Final_Project/README.md

   2. Plots - These are plots that I have created for my specific project.
 Each plot was created individually and then combined for clarity using PowerPoint as I did not have the time to make every plot a side by side plot.
   3. Data - The initial pull data sets are included if you just want to run my code.
 I have also included the final RCode data set if you would rather skip the first two Python steps though I do not recommend this.

+### Please note that the second pull completed is too large to upload to GitHub.
+This data is however in the RData file and can be obtained via request as applicable.

 #Resources:
 <p>http://adilmoujahid.com/posts/2014/07/twitter-analytics/</p>